dieGeijo8/GCP_streamlit_football_app/README.md

    - Artifact Registry API
    - Cloud Run Admin API
 6. In the **IAM & Admin > IAM** section of your project, create a user with the required permissions for BigQuery and Artifact Registry.
-Generate a key for the role and place the key file in this directory.
+Generate a key for the role and place the key file directory in the code.

 ---